Third Grade #ReaganRays

 Bridges Practice: Sums and Story Problems (Due on Friday)

 Spelling Core Words Unit 14 Soon, Story, Since, White, Ever

 Practice All Words- Spelling City for Friday's test

 Login and Passwords for Ronald Reagan

 Second Step - Family The Second Step program increases kids’ school success and decreases problem behaviors by teaching them skills for learning

 Free Apps for the Classroom

 These apps are based on the visual models featured in Bridges in Mathematics.
 All apps are available in two or more versions: a web app for all modern browsers, and downloadable versions for specific operating systems and devices (such as Apple iOS for iPad).

-September Number Corner Summary:
+November Number Corner Summary:

 Students explore area and arrays as they look for patterns and relationships on the Calendar Grid markers.
 Students learn about and practice rounding with a game on the Number Line and they begin exploring fractions as they collect halves, fourths, and eighths in the Calendar Collector’s Unit Fraction Race.
 The Problem Strings workout switches from string work to problem solving this month, as students work on strategies and skills including writing equations with letters standing for unknown quantities.